 History is where students learn to enjoy and be therefore motivated to study the past.

-Art, Design and Technology Department consists of Art, Graphic Design, 3D Design and Food Technology.
+Art, Design and Technology Department consists of Art, Photography, 3D Design and Food Technology.

 Modern Foreign Language focuses on French, being an official language of the United Nations, NATO or OECD